ABOUT US

 • Co-Founder and Artistic Director

-Chelsea is the co-founder and co-creative director of Bottle Tree Theatre Company.
+Chelsea is the co-founder and co-artisic director of Bottle Tree Theatre Company.
 She is an actor, writer, and producer from Los Angeles and a graduate of Cal State Fullerton’s theatre program.
-Chelsea’s unapologetic hope for Bottle Tree is that with every project, forever seeking to illuminate all the ways in which creativity cultivates community and vice versa.
+Chelsea’s unapologetic hope for Bottle Tree is that with every project, we are forever seeking to illuminate all the ways in which creativity cultivates community and vice versa.

 • Co-Founder & Artistic Director